VerticeOne/terraform-aws-vertice-integration/README.md

 If the account is your AWS Management account you should configure a [Cost and Usage Reports (CUR)](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) export, and then provide the `cur_bucket_name` variable to allow the role access to the CUR data within S3.

+You can now configure a [Cost Optimization Recommendations Report (COR)](https://docs.aws.amazon.com/cur/latest/userguide/dataexports-create-standard.html) export, use existing bucket for [Cost and Usage Reports (CUR)](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) `cur_bucket_name` and provide `cor_report_s3_prefix` variable.

-## Configure access for your AWS Management Account with Cost and Usage Reports (CUR) export configured
+## Configure access for your AWS Management Account with Cost and Usage Reports (CUR) and Cost Optimization Recommendations (COR) export configured

 This is an example of creating a role in your [AWS Organizations management](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_getting-started_concepts.html) account (root/payer) where you host your CUR reports in a S3 bucket which will be accessed by the Vertice cross-account IAM role.

 Configuring this module to create CUR S3 bucket and CUR report in your AWS Organizations management (root/payer) account is highly recommended.
+If you want to use the Cost Optimization Recommendations report please configure this module to create COR report in your AWS Organizations management (root/payer) account.

 For the governance IAM role to be created in your account, an ExternalId needs to be set in the `governance_role_external_id` parameter.
 You will receive this value from Vertice.